 The single most important thing that you can do for your client relationships is to make your clients feel special.
 Most of the service suppliers that your clients come into contact with every day do nothing to make them seem special – it is business as usual.
 That is why the exceptional service provider gets noticed.
-Think of the way in which certain exclusive hotel chains have built stories around themselves by doing no more than communicating the name of its guest to all of its personnel and then making sure the bellmen, the maids, the service staff all address the client by name.
+Think of the way in which certain exclusive hotel chains have built stories around themselves by doing no more than communicating the name of its guest to all of its personnel and then making sure the bellmen, the maids, and the service staff all address the client by name.
 Read the rest of this entry »

 Clients have short memories.
 Unless you find a way to stay “top of mind”, clients can easily be distracted by the first pretty travel opportunity that walks their way.
 With every newspaper travel section, television commercials and consumer magazines filled with travel advertising, your clients will see lots of different avenues to fulfill their travel desires.
 You want them to think of you when they think of travel, but until you have them properly trained, it is easy for them to be distracted elsewhere.